dcbaker/cython/docs/src/userguide/language_basics.rst

 Python functions vs. C functions
 ==================================

-There are two kinds of function definition in Cython:
+There are two kinds of function definition in Cython0:

 Python functions are defined using the def statement, as in Python.
 They take Python objects as parameters and return Python objects.